dpnunez/portfolio-editor/README.md

 <br />

 ## 🚧 **Future Improvements / Debts**

-While the current version of **Portfolio 2025** offers a solid foundation and interactive experience, there are still several areas for improvement and features to be added in future updates:
+While the current version of **Portfolio** offers a solid foundation and interactive experience, there are still several areas for improvement and features to be added in future updates:

 ### 🔄 **Code Editor Enhancements**
 - **New themes**: Add more themes and customization options for the code editor, currently whe only have GitHub Dark and Light.

 ### 🧪 **Testing Enhancements**
 - **Add testing integrate with NextAuth**: Add tests for the authentication flow and session management

-### 🏗️ **User Authentication and Profile**

-- **User Profiles**: Enable users to create and manage accounts, and save their code or progress across sessions.
-- **Social Media Integration**: Add the ability for users to log in via **GitHub** or **Google** authentication.

 <br />